In the guide

 Good standards of biosecurity on farms, at animal gatherings (which includes collection centres and livestock shows) and on livestock vehicles must be maintained to reduce the risk of the spread of disease.

 Livestock markets, shows and collection centres are known collectively as 'animal gatherings'.
 Such events must be licensed by the Animal and Plant Health Agency (APHA), which is an executive agency of the Department for the Environment, Food and Rural Affairs (Defra).
+Since 30 June 2018 there has been a statutory fee associated with obtaining APHA approval.

 Whilst the risks from diseases such as foot-and-mouth remain the same, the methods of mitigating and dealing with those risks have, in recent years, been subject to a comprehensive and industry-led review.
 Controls are in place to mitigate disease risks and it is the responsibility of the industry to oversee and control certain biosecurity measures.
 However, enforcement authorities can still take action if there is a biosecurity risk at an animal gathering.